aaronetz/signal-bot/README.md

 # signal-bot
 This is a simple bot system for [Signal](https://github.com/signalapp) with minimal dependencies.
 Pure Java and cross platform.

+## Prerequisites
+You need to have JDK 11 installed due to TLS v3 requirement.
+A newer JDK version should work but it's untested.
+You can get an installer from [AdoptOpenJDK](https://adoptopenjdk.net/).

 ## Building
 `gradlew installDist` should generate a run script at 'build/install/signal-bot/bin/signal-bot'.